Pinegrove (band): Breakthrough and mainstream success (2016–19)

 On November 21, 2017, Hall posted a lengthy statement on the band's Facebook page in which he described and responded to an allegation of "sexual coercion" from an unnamed woman, later revealed to be a member of the band's touring entourage.
 The band canceled the aforementioned dates for December and further removed tour dates overseas in the new year, which were set for March.
 Aside from an update confirming an indefinite hiatus, Pinegrove dropped out of the public eye altogether, shelving Skylight indefinitely and remaining silent for nearly a year.
 The controversy stalled the band's growing momentum, and complicated their relationship with fans.
 Its timing came at the height of the broader Me Too movement.
 Due to the uncertain nature of the allegations, many media outlets found the statement vague or confusing.
-More information surfaced in an April 2018 account in Spin, detailing the role of mental health organization Punk Talks in the controversy: the Philadelphia-based nonprofit was involved in facilitating Hall's statement, and had done so "without [the accuser's] knowledge, support or permission".
+More information surfaced in an April 2018 account in Spin, detailing the role of mental health organization Punk Talks in the controversy: the Philadelphia-based nonprofit was involved in facilitating Hall's statement, and had done so "without [the accuser's] knowledge, support or permission", as the accuser did not want the story to go public or a public statement to be made.
 A longer report by Jenn Pelly of Pitchfork was published that September, offering more details and announcing the band's return.
 The group's extended hiatus was at the request of Hall's accuser, with whom he came to a resolution via a private mediator.

 Skylight saw independent release that month on Bandcamp; the group mutually parted ways with RFC after other artists on the label voiced concern about its association with Pinegrove.
 A small series of tour dates commenced between November and December 2018 domestically and abroad, which sold out.
 A physical release of Skylight followed in February 2019, promoted with a sold-out nationwide tour with Another Michael.
 The reaction to the band's "comeback" was described as muted, with many fans uneasy but mainly supportive.
 Overseas dates followed that April with Tom the Lion and Snow Coats, followed by a Midwestern/East Coast-focused U.S. tour, with Stephen Steinbrink and Boyscott.
 Much of these concerts were similarly sold out; AllMusic biographer Timothy Monger suggested the band "regained some of their lost momentum."